Looking for some easy drum beats to get you started? We’ve got you covered!

 x x x x

 This is the first of many drum patterns that students learn, and it comes fairly naturally.
 The snare falls on the two and four (this is also called the backbeat).
 The bass drum fills in on the one and three, while the hi-hat or ride cymbal falls on all four beats.

-This simple drum beat can be played to almost any song on the radio, as well as many more complex songs.
+This is one of those drum beats for beginners that can be played to almost any song on the radio, as well as many more complex songs.
 The trick is to stay in the pocket and play with precision and enthusiasm.
 Listen to the music and try to add to the feel and power.

 The most classic example of this beat is in “Billie Jean” by Michael Jackson.
 Many AC/DC songs use this beat, too.
 You’ll notice that even the same simple beat can sound very different depending on the song.

 2. “Four on the Floor”